 Title VII of the Civil Rights Act prohibits employers of more than 15 employees from discriminating against applicants and employees because of sex with regard to hiring, firing, pay, job assignments, promotions, layoffs, training, benefits and other terms and conditions of employment.

-- Job Interviews: Asking different interview questions based on an applicant’s sex.
+- Biased Hiring Practices: Allowing an individual’s sex or gender to play a role in whether an individual is hired or asking different interview questions based on an applicant’s sex.
 For example, asking a woman if she has child or if caring for her child will interfere with performing the duties of the job.

-- Promotional Opportunities: Allowing an individual’s sex or gender to play a role in whether an individual is promoted.
+- Biased Promotion Decisions: Allowing an individual’s sex or gender to play a role in whether an individual is promoted.

 - Gender-Based Dress Codes: Requiring women to wear dresses and skirts when there is no legitimate business reason for doing so.